-Display Coronavirus Control Poster at entrance of building 2.5 Access or Egress to Office Where possible, please consider and implement the following practices: Set appointment times for visitors so their presence can be managed.
-If necessary, stagger arrival and departure times to reduce crowding, reduce congestion and contact by e.g. having more entry points to the building where possible.
-Monitor access to the office to enable social distancing (two metres).
-Display Lets keep our Social Distancing Poster at the entrance.
-Require all workers and visitors to wash or clean their hands at office entrance.
+Display Coronavirus Control Poster at entrance of building

+Where possible, please consider and implement the following practices:

+- Set appointment times for visitors so their presence can be managed. - If necessary, stagger arrival and departure times to reduce crowding, reduce congestion and contact by e.g. having more entry points to the building where possible. - Monitor access to the office to enable social distancing (two metres). - Display Lets keep our Social Distancing Poster at the entrance. - Require all workers and visitors to wash or clean their hands at office entrance.